 Five more Oklahomans have died from COVID-19.

-There have been 299 deaths from the disease in Oklahoma since March 19.
+There have been 6,692 confirmed cases in Oklahoma since early March.

 Prevention of COVID-19’s spread remains the overall goal to reduce strain on hospitals and save lives.
 Prevention methods include social distancing, home isolation, face coverings and enhanced hygiene.